PlanningBalancing beneficial development with protection of architectural and environmental resources

 Chestnut Hill is special and unique to Philadelphia in its seamless meshing of natural and manmade beauty.
 Topographically the highest point in the city, Chestnut Hill is situated wholly within the beautiful Wissahickon watershed, whose nerves extend deep into the neighborhood via Cresheim Creek, Hartwell Run, East Brook, and other tributaries of Wissahickon Creek.
 With three centuries of development, one can read the layers of history and architecture and how they’ve incorporated the scenery around them.
 These two characteristics drive Chestnut Hill Conservancy’s two primary planning principles: land conservation and historic preservation.

 • The Upper Northwest District Plan is now underway.
-Participate by joining us for the first public meeting on Monday, January 8 at the Lutheran Theological Seminary and help shape the future of Chestnut Hill.
+The first public meeting has been rescheduled for Monday, January 29 at 6:30pm at the Lutheran Theological Seminary.
+Please join us for the meeting and help shape the future of Chestnut Hill.
+Prepare by reading the Planning Department’s interesting technical memo and participate in this interactive exercise.

 • The 2017 Residential Conservation, Preservation + Development Study, done with generous support from the William Penn Foundation’s Watershed Protection program and in collaboration with Chestnut Hill Community Association, identifies the highest priority areas for conservation to protect the Wissahickon watershed against development pressures and historic properties to save.
 The study was executed in advance of the Philadelphia City Planning Commission’s Upper Northwest District Plan, set to happen in Fall 2017.
 The study’s two biggest deliverables are 1) a set of development management tools to help guide future development and 2) a set of maps that illustrate Chestnut Hill’s natural and historic resources.
 View the study HERE.